hearthforpc-oss/Hearth/README.md

 - The HearthSync folder should be inside that drive

 **My world isn't showing up in Hearth**
-- You must create a world and fully load into it at least once — just launching the game to the main menu is not enough for some games (Valheim in particular)
+- You must create a world and fully load into it at least once before Hearth can see it
 - For Valheim and Enshrouded: make sure Steam Cloud is turned off (see the game-specific sections above)

+**A friend's world shows as Available but won't sync**
+- Check the box next to their world to opt in — worlds from other players don't sync automatically until you participate

+**My world name has a warning at share time**
+- Rename the world in-game to remove any spaces at the start or end and avoid special characters
+- Then try sharing again

 **My game isn't in the list**
 - Click Game → Add Game to add any game manually